paninski-lab/lightning-pose/docs/README.md

 ]
 ```

-You'll need to install `automodapi` and `copybutton` and add them to your requirements:
+You'll need to install `automodapi` and `copybutton` and add them to your requirements in
+`setup.py`:

 ```
 pip install sphinx-automodapi sphinx-copybutton